Archive Launch and Symposium

 About the Book Series

 A series of 13 books to be published over the next dozen years, Critical Documents of 20th-Century Latin American and Latino Art, accompanies the digital-archive initiative.
 Selections from the archive will be translated into English and organized by theme, rather than country or chronology.
 The general, non-Spanish-speaking reader will have access to Latin American primary-source materials in English, and the specialized reader will be able to cross-reference the books with the archive, accessing both the original and the translated versions of the texts.
 Copublished by the MFAH and Yale University Press, the series is the most ambitious editorial venture of its kind.
 The release of the first anthology, Resisting Categories: Latin American and/or Latino?, by Mari Carmen Ramírez, Tomás Ybarra-Frausto and Héctor Olea, is timed for the Documents Project website launch.
-Click here for information on how to purchase the book.

 Digital Archive Launch and Book Preview